SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 }
 ```

-Then pass it to the configuration of the product route, i.e. in your app.module:
+Then pass it to the Spartacus configuration of the product route, i.e. in your app.module:

 ```typescript
 ConfigModule.withConfig({